 However, if you need to grant access to this REST API Extensions to some users regardless of the pages they have access to, then you need to add custom permissions for these users.

 custom-permissions-mapping.properties to give the permissions (value of the property

 apiExtension.permissions) declared in the page.properties of the REST API Extensions to the required profiles or users.

-REST API permissions are stored in the user’s session and new permissions will only be effective for a user the next time they log into Bonita Portal.
+REST API permissions are stored in the user’s session and new permissions will only be effective for a user the next time they log into the Bonita Runtime.